Leslie8826/JAVA/OOP/Homework/Library/README.md

   - Title: the title of the book
   - Author: the author of the book
-  - Editor: the editor of the book as well the following methods:
+  - Editor: the editor of the book
+<br> as well the following methods:
   - setTitle, setAuthor, setEditor: we define the title, the author and the editor of the book
   - getTitle, getAuthor, getEditor: we can have the information on the title, the author and the editor of the book